In This Guidex

-Server-side scanning, unlike the remote scanner, has access to scan your website file server and database.
+Server-side scanning, unlike the remote scanner, has access to scan your website file server.
 Not all website content is easily visible from the outside.
 Many website infections hide in your file system and never present themselves to visitors, such as DDoS and mailer scripts.

 The server side scanner also tracks file changes, giving you an audit trail of your website file changes.
 Click Audit Logs for more information.